KCerveny/KCerveny.github.io/_projects/laser-work/ut-coasters.md

 Many months prior to this project I had finished a batch of two dozen [Union Coasters](/projects/wisconsin-union-coasters/) to gift to all of my Wisconsinite family.
 However, my own graduation was coming up, and I was looking for a fun gift for all of the friends I had made in undergrad.
 After the positive reception of the UW Madison variant, I tried my hand at making some coasters for UT Austin.

 Unfortunately, inspiration did not strike _quite_ the same with UT.
 What was our "symbol"?
-Was there something totally recognizable to any alumn, inspiring fond memories of their time in scool?
+Was there something totally recognizable to any alum, inspiring fond memories of their time in school?
 Perhaps the famous UT tower or Bevo.
 I settled on two icons: the Longhorns logo, and the university seal.

 ## Design and Fabrication